Zindagi Dhoop Tum Ghana Saya: Plot

 The story of Zindagi Dhoop Tum Ghana Saya revolves around Hira (Sanam Baloch) who is from a middle-class background and whose parents died when she was just a child.
-She had led a very tough life and faced many disappointments.
+She had led a tough life and faced many disappointments.
 However, her disappointments were over when she married Mazhar (Fahad Mustafa) who belonged to a very well-off family and proved to be a very loving husband.
 Mazhar's family makes things difficult for her but Mazhar's love is enough for her.

-Within a year and a half, Mazhar dies in a car accident.
+A year and a half after their marriage, Mazhar dies in a car accident.
 Life again becomes very difficult for Hira.
-Hira's sister in law Rizwana (Shugufta Ejaz) wants to grab power and control in her brother's house.
+Hira's sister-in-law Rizwana (Shugufta Ejaz) wants to grab power and control in her brother's house.
 She poisons her parents against Hira.
 Soon Hira is thrown out of the house.
-In our society, life is not easy for a young widow.
+Life is not easy for the young widow.
 Hira is then married off to Naveed (Shabbir Jan), a widower, and starts a new period of suffering.